REMEDY : BNSSG referral pathways & Joint Formulary

 Normal Pressure Hydrocephalus: rapid onset of cognitive decline which may be associated with gait abnormalities and/or urinary incontinence is suggestive of NPH.
 Urgent brain imaging (CT or MRI) may be suggestive of diagnosis but is not diagnostic so consider referral to neurosurgeons via eRS RAS.

 Obstructive Sleep Apnoea: OSA can be a reversible cause of cognitive decline so should be investigated if concerns.
+See the Obstructive Sleep Apnoea page for advice on referral for assessment.

 Head injury: If recent head injury then consider urgent imaging of brain or if more rapid decline in context of head injury then admit to ED for assessment.
 For patients with historical head injury then see section below.